 The search for primordial B modes poses the most stringent requirements on foreground removal and control of systematic effects.
-A tentative target for the CMB Probe is to constrain the tensor-to-scalar ratio with an uncertainty that is a factor of 50-100 smaller than the current upper limit $r < 0.07 \, (95\%)$ , that is, to reach $\sigma(r) \lesssim 0.0005$ limited by foreground uncertainties.
-Foregrounds already dominate the signal.
-The large reduction in the size of the final error will require exquisite measurements and modeling of their properties.
+A tentative target for the CMB Probe is to constrain the tensor-to-scalar ratio with an uncertainty that is a factor of 50-100 smaller than the current upper limit r < 0.07 at 95% CL, that is, to reach $\sigma(r) \leq 0.0005$ in the presence of foregrounds and accounting for systematic effects.
+According to data from Planck and sub-orbital experiments, foregrounds already dominate the signal.
+The large reduction in the size of the final error will require exquisite measurements and modeling of foregrounds.